Spanish language: Name of the language

 The Diccionario panhispánico de dudas (a language guide published by the Royal Spanish Academy) states that, although the Royal Spanish Academy prefers to use the term español in its publications when referring to the Spanish language, both terms—español and castellano—are regarded as synonymous and equally valid.

 Etymology

 The term castellano is related to Castile (Castilla or archaically Castiella), the kingdom where the language was originally spoken.
-The name of Castile, in turn, is usually assumed to be derived from castillo ('castle').
+The name Castile, in turn, is usually assumed to be derived from castillo ('castle').